Which of the following functional groups is commonly involved in ... | Channels for Pearson+

 Multiple Choice

-Which of the following functional groups is commonly involved in the nutrition acquisition process of fungi?
+Which of the following functional groups is commonly involved in hydrogen bonding due to its ability to donate a hydrogen atom?

 A